 - Tingling, numbness, or swelling in hands and feet

 The fentanyl withdrawal timeline can differ from person to person, but, generally, a fentanyl withdrawal lasts anywhere from 48 hours (the peak) to seven days.
-Though it takes only a week to alleviate physical symptoms, mental and emotional symptoms can last for years.
+Though the fentanyl withdrawal symptoms duration is only a week in order to alleviate physical symptoms, mental and emotional symptoms can last for years.

 In the following video, Alex Hogan with Stat interviews a former addict who provides a description of his fentanyl withdrawal and how it affects the body.

-Going through fentanyl addiction withdrawal cold turkey is extremely dangerous.
+Going through fentanyl withdrawal cold turkey is extremely dangerous.
 If fentanyl use is suddenly ended, the functions of the lungs and heart can drop significantly which can lead to increased blood pressure, heart attack, or stroke.

 Typically, fentanyl withdrawal symptoms treatment includes assistance from medications such as buprenorphine, naltrexone, or methadone at a medical fentanyl detox facility.
 Drugs such as these bind to the same brain receptors to reduce cravings and symptoms.
 Essentially, an individual is weaned off fentanyl with non-euphoric medications that trick the brain.

 After fentanyl detox, an individual has the option to participate in a fentanyl rehab program.

-Do you know someone who is addicted to fentanyl?
+Do you know someone who is in need of fentanyl treatment?
 Contact Asheville Recovery Center, one of the leading opiate rehab centers in North Carolina, to get more information about our fentanyl recovery program.
 Call (828) 518-6996.